sigseg5/nometa-tg/README.md

 # nometa-tg
-This is a Python Telegram bot that provides an opportunity to automatically delete all metadata from photo and apply [fawkes](https://github.com/Shawn-Shan/fawkes) tool to hide you face from face recognition apps in social networks etc.
+This is a Python Telegram bot that provides an opportunity to automatically delete all metadata from photo and apply [Fawkes](https://github.com/Shawn-Shan/fawkes) tool to hide you face from face recognition apps in social networks etc.

 ## Info
-By default, this bot automatically remove all metadata from photos and apply fawkes at a minimal mode.
-You can specify fawkes settings (`FAWKES_MODE`) in `.env` file.<br>
+By default, this bot automatically remove all metadata from photos and apply Fawkes at a minimal mode.
+You can specify Fawkes settings (`FAWKES_MODE`) in `.env` file.<br>
 At this release you can send a photo as photo or document.You will get message if tool can't find any faces.<br>
 In future release will be implemented settings manager, and may be video processing.<br>
-However, you can find full information about fawkes tool at [GitHub](https://github.com/Shawn-Shan/fawkes), and [this](https://www.shawnshan.com/files/publication/fawkes.pdf) academic paper
+However, you can find full information about Fawkes tool at [GitHub](https://github.com/Shawn-Shan/fawkes), and [this](https://www.shawnshan.com/files/publication/fawkes.pdf) academic paper

 ## Requirements
 * Telegram account